 Hive registration and branding

-If you keep European honey bees, you must register as a biosecurity entity with Biosecurity Queensland.
+If you keep 1 or more European honey bee hives, you must register as a biosecurity entity with Biosecurity Queensland.
 Native beehives do not need to be registered.

 Individuals, groups or businesses may register depending on who owns the hives.